-Arsenal look to be on their way to the Premier League title but away from the first team there are a number of other Gunners thriving.
+Arsenal are set to finish second in the Premier League but away from the first team there are a number of other Gunners thriving.

 Given the wealth of quality across the levels at Arsenal, not everyone has the opportunity to get in Mikel Arteta’s team, even with the Gunners playing in four competitions at the start of the season.
 So, naturally, the loan market is used.

 While some teams get a bad rap for their use of the loan system, the new rules mean they cannot completely take advantage of it, with only eight players over the age of 21 (and non-club-trained) allowed.
 Nevertheless, Arsenal have a grand total of 29 players currently out on loan.

 Not every loan is a successful one, especially when the players are young and need experience or have moved for game time that they weren’t getting at their parent club.
 But some loan moves work out well for all parties.